strawberryfg/c2f-3dhm-human-caffe/README.md

 ----
 ## Data
+- One thing I have realized over the years is that **HDF5**, **LMDB**, **JSON**, **tar.gz**, **pth.tar** or whatever is totally redundant, and suffers from a major downside: it needs to be loaded into memory.
+For python-based framework e.g. Keras, it is time consuming (sometimes 30 seconds ++) to load offline data.
+Even for caffe, it takes several seconds.
+I have thus far switched to a simple and naive data format i.e. **txt**.
+Each txt represents an annotation for a sample e.g. ground truth 3d, bbx.
+SSD is required.

-- See "Data" section in Guideline.pdf for joint definition. (full 32 vs usable 16)
+See "Data" section in Guideline.pdf for joint definition. (full 32 vs usable 16)

 | Folder Name | Download Link | Description | A Toy Example |
 |:-:|:-:|:-:|:-:|